blbadger/blbadger.github.io/input-generation.md

     return gradient
 ```

-and as before this gradient is used to perform gradient descent on the input
+and as before this gradient $g$ is used to perform gradient descent on the input, but now we will minimize rather than maximize the category of interest.

 $$
 a_{n+1} = a_n - \epsilon *  g
 $$

-In geometric terms, this procedure is equivalent to the process of moving in the input space in a direction that coresponds with moving in the output space along the negative axis of the dimension of the output category as far as possible.
+In geometric terms, this procedure is equivalent to the process of moving in the input space in a direction that corresponds with moving in the output space towards the negative axis of the dimension of the output category as far as possible.

 At first consideration, this procedure might not seem to be likely to yield any meaningful input $a_n$, as there is no guarantee that moving away from some class would not yield an input that is a mix of many different objects.
 And indeed many generated opposite images are apparently a mix of a number of objects, for example this 'Piano' opposite that appears to be the image of a few different insects, or the opposite of 'Bonnet' that appears to be a mousetrap spring on fire.